Generative Pre-training for Speech with Flow Matching: Method

-In practice, we use Transformer encoder~\citep{Vaswani2017AttentionIA} with learnable parameter $\theta$ to predict vector field $v_t$.
+\paragraph{Objective} With the predicted time-dependent vector field $v_t$ conditioning on masked feature $x_\text{mask}$, the generative pre-training objective of \proposed~can be derived by modifying Equation~\ref{eq:cfm} accordingly to obtain In practice, we use Transformer encoder~\citep{Vaswani2017AttentionIA} with learnable parameter $\theta$ to predict vector field $v_t$.
 Masked inputs $x_\text{mask}$ are concatenated with $\psi_t(x_0)$ along the frequency axis, then projected to match the model dimension $d_\theta$, and we append the sinusoidal positional encoding of timestep $t$ to the input, resulting the actual model input with shape $\mathbb{R}^{d_\theta\times (L+1)}$.
 The output of the model is the predicted vector field $v_t \in \mathbb{R}^{d \times L}$.